dipscope/TypeManager.TS/CONTRIBUTING.md

 ## Deployment

 This project representing a library and can be built by running `npm run build` command.
 All compiled production files will be available under `dist` folder.
-If you have rights to publish.
-Make sure you switched to `dist` folder before publishing the package.

 ## Notes